sporniket/spring-test-dbunit/README.md

 Unlike XML and XLS files, CSV files have a very basic structure which doesn't allow multiple tables to be defined in a single file.

-The CSV dataset loader therefore relies on a folder containing:
+The `CsvUrlDataSetLoader` therefore relies on a folder containing:

 * a `table-ordering.txt` file listing the tables in the order they should be imported,
 * a dedicated `<table name>.csv` file for each table which has to be imported.